 Step 1: Advertising the contract: Check client websites, trade journals and local and national papers

-Step 2: The tender stage: You will be need to submit your standard company information for buyers to evaluate your suitability for the contract in terms of:
+Step 2: The tender stage: You will need to submit your standard company information for buyers to evaluate your suitability for the contract in terms of:

 Step 3: Invitation to tender After passing the PQQ stage you may be invited to tender and submit a full bid submission.